 The progress toward Goal 4 was limited.
 While the District is still able to recruit and retain high quality employees and is not experiencing the shortage of employees seen in many Districts, the District did not maintain the near 100% rate of fully credentialed employees.
-Partially due to changing rules with CTE credentialing, the District fell to 95% appropriately assigned and fully credentialed.
+Partially due to changing rules with CTE credentialing, the District fell to 90% appropriately assigned and fully credentialed.
 This area remains a challenge, but must improve.
 The District did not make progress in its efforts to increase racial and ethnic diversity of certificated staff.
-Although significant improvements were achieved in the previous 5 years, the measure in this area remained flat into the 2021-2022 school year.
+Although significant improvements were achieved in the previous 5 years, the measure in this area remained relatively flat into the 2022-2023 school year.
+The Districts ability to retain staff dipped slightly as the District lost employees for unexplained reasons for the first time in decades.